Achievable logoAchievable logo

 Control of cell cycle

-Control of the cell cycle in eukaryotic cells is governed by a network of cyclins and cyclin-dependent kinases (CDKs) that form complexes driving the cell through its distinct phases: G1 (growth), S (DNA synthesis), G2 (further growth and preparation), and M (mitosis).
+Control of the cell cycle in eukaryotic cells is governed by a network of cyclins and cyclin-dependent kinases (CDKs).
+These proteins form complexes that drive the cell through its distinct phases: G1 (growth), S (DNA synthesis), G2 (further growth and preparation), and M (mitosis).

-Critical checkpoints, such as the G1/S and G2/M transitions, assess DNA integrity and cellular readiness, while tumor suppressor proteins like p53 and retinoblastoma protein (Rb) monitor and regulate these processes by inducing cell cycle arrest or apoptosis in the presence of DNA damage or other cellular stresses.
+Critical checkpoints, such as the G1/S and G2/M transitions, assess DNA integrity and cellular readiness.
+Tumor suppressor proteins like p53 and retinoblastoma protein (Rb) help regulate these checkpoints by inducing cell cycle arrest or apoptosis when DNA damage or other cellular stresses are present.

-Signaling pathways including PI3K/AKT and MAPK modulate the activities of these regulatory molecules to integrate external growth signals with internal cell cycle progression, ensuring that division occurs only when conditions are optimal.
+Signaling pathways including PI3K/AKT and MAPK modulate the activity of these regulatory molecules.
+This integrates external growth signals with internal cell cycle progression, ensuring that division occurs only when conditions are optimal.

 Control of the cell cycle showing checkpoints and cyclins